Share:

 Your shoe should be the correct length and width.
 As a general rule of thumb, allow for one digit’s width distance between your longest digit and the end of the shoe.
 Also, make sure any bunion deformities are accommodated.

-To check for good stability in a shoe, you want to make sure you cannot bend the shoe in half or twist it along the midfoot.
-The only place it should display good flexion is at the forefoot where your toes begin.
+To check for good structure in a shoe, you want to make sure you cannot bend the shoe in half or twist it along the midfoot.
+The only place it should display good flexion is at the forefoot where the ball of the foot bends.

 The outer sole of the shoe should have enough grip to prevent or at least not encourage the foot from slipping when walking.